xbeat/Machine-Learning/README.md

 SQL as a Declarative Language

 SQL operates on a principle of describing what you want, rather than spelling out each computational step.
 This design philosophy makes SQL unique among programming languages - you declare your desired outcome, and the SQL engine determines the most efficient path to achieve it.

+## Understanding and Avoiding Overfitting in Machine Learning

+Understanding Overfitting Fundamentals

+Overfitting occurs when a machine learning model learns the training data too precisely, including its noise and fluctuations.
+This results in poor generalization to new, unseen data.
+The model essentially memorizes the training examples rather than learning the underlying patterns that would enable it to make accurate predictions on new data.

 ## Denoising Diffusion Probabilistic Models in Python